rkoshak/sensorReporter/README.md

 ## Other changes

-- RpiGpioSensor now uses lgpio library (fixes edge detection not working on kernel 6.6)
+- RpiGpioSensor, RpiGpioActuator and GpioColorLED now uses lgpio library (fixes edge detection not working on kernel 6.6)
 - Logs out to standard out in addition to Syslog or log files.
 - Reogranized singal handleing to make it simpler.
 - Moved the polling to a separate class.